Open Evenings and Open Days

 - We are also hosting webinars which you can find out more about in the ‘Online talks’ section below.
 We will update you from this page concerning future events as the situation develops.
 Thank you.

 Please email firstname.lastname@example.org if you have any queries about our Open Events.

 Would you like to find out more about nuclear fusion, and the research that goes on at Culham to bring the Sun to Earth?
 Well now you can do it from wherever you are with our online talks.

-We are hosting weekly webinars, every Wednesday at 1.30pm, via Zoom.
+We are hosting webinars on Wednesdays at 1.30pm UK time, via Zoom.
 Previous webinar topics have included ‘The Path to Fusion Energy’, the career journey of a fusion engineer, and ‘The History of Fusion Research and Culham’.

 Each webinar is 45 minutes, which includes a presentation followed by a live Q&A, so you can ask those burning questions you’ve always wanted to know the answers to!

 You can tune into these webinars through a unique Zoom link posted on our social media pages.
 The links change for each event, so be sure to follow us on the platforms listed below, where you can also find out more details about what’s coming up next, and who will be speaking: Facebook, Twitter, LinkedIn and if you can’t tune in live, you can find recordings of all our webinars on our YouTube channel.

 School, College and University visits